rust-lang/lang-team/src/frequently-requested-changes.md

 ## Size != Stride

 Rust assumes that the size of an object is equivalent to the stride of an object - this means that the size of `[T; N]` is `N * std::mem::size_of::<T>`.
-Other languages may have objects that take up less space in arrays due to the reuse of tail padding, and allow interop with other languages which do this optimization.
+Allowing size to not equal stride  may allow objects that take up less space in arrays due to the reuse of tail padding, and allow interop with other languages with this behavior.

 One downside of this assumption is that types with alignment greater than their size can waste large amounts of space due to padding.
 An overaligned struct such as the following: